ss-007/Power-BI--Alpha-Motors-Analysis/README.md

 # Power BI-Alpha Motors Analysis

-Created interactive, immersive dashboards and reports that provide actionable insights and drive business results.Fully functional, fully interactive dashboards made with prime focus on business intelligence
+Created interactive, immersive dashboards and reports that provide actionable insights and drive business results.
+Fully functional, fully interactive dashboards made with prime focus for business intelligence.

 ### Dasboard to view the overall summary of the Company-